c-chiniquy/genetic-algorithm-car/README.md

 ## About the project

-An experimental project that tries to visualize how solution spaces look like and how genetic algorithms traverse them.
+An experimental project for visualizing certain solution spaces and for seeing how a genetic algorithm traverses them.

 ## How it works